nariaki3551/flopt/docs/tutorial/modeling_and_solving.rst

 Variables
 ---------

-We declear variables using :doc:`../api_reference/Variable`.

 ::

   0 <= a <= 1, a is integer
   1 <= b <= 2, b is continuous

-In flopt, we denote these as
+In flopt, we denote these variables as

 .. code-block:: python